onsi/ginkgo/index.md

 For each monitored packaged, Ginkgo will also monitor that package's dependencies and trigger the monitored package's test suite when a change in a dependency is detected.
 By default, `ginkgo watch` monitors a package's immediate dependencies.
 You can adjust this using the `-depth` flag.
 Set `-depth` to `0` to disable monitoring dependencies and set `-depth` to something greater than `1` to monitor deeper down the dependency graph.

-Passing the `-notify` flag on OS X will trigger desktop notifications when `ginkgo watch` triggers and completes a test run.
+Passing the `-notify` flag on Linux or OS X will trigger desktop notifications when `ginkgo watch` triggers and completes a test run.

 ### Precompiling Tests